Specialization in Global Conflict Studies

 2. How to design and implement public policy globally?
 The courses focus on public policy issues in an international setting across a range of subjects, including: education, health, children, criminal justice, public finance, labor markets, elections, and so forth.

-The IPD Certificate is designed to prepare students for careers in government, non-governmental organizations, international organizations, or multinational corporations.
+The IPD specialization is designed to prepare students for careers in government, non-governmental organizations, international organizations, or multinational corporations.

-The certificates’s curated list of electives is designed to allow students to explore multiple academic approaches to understanding development, including from economics, political science, statistics, and psychology.
-In addition, we encourage students pursuing the certificate to participate in events and programming sponsored by The Pearson Institute for the Study and Resolution of Global Conflicts, Harris International Policy and Development, and the International Development Policy Association, a Harris student organization.
+The specialization’s curated list of electives is designed to allow students to explore multiple academic approaches to understanding development, including from economics, political science, statistics, and psychology.
+In addition, we encourage students pursuing the specialization to participate in events sponsored by The Pearson Institute for the Study and Resolution of Global Conflicts.

 Application Process

-The certificate will be awarded to students who complete any three of the qualifying courses; however, the following two courses are recommended as a fundamental sequence of the certificate:
+The specialization will be awarded to students who complete any three of the qualifying courses; however, the following two courses are recommended as a fundamental sequence of the specialization:

 • PPHA 35550 Economic Development and Policy